brysalazar12/phpvim/README.md

 ![Screenshot](./screenshot.png "Screenshot of this .vimrc in action")

 This Vim configuration is meant to make Vim feel more like an IDE than a simple console-based text editor.
-I use it mostly under with MacVIM and Linux GVim though I occasionally run it directly in a terminal.

 ## Installation